Parable of the Renegades

 Her declaration to Lucas was a reassurance.
 He gave her a glare of his own, this one more for being cautious.

 "Oh?
-I like that look you are giving me~” Rio leaned slightly forward and placed her hands to her hips, closing in a little.
+I like that look you are giving me~” Rio leaned slightly forward and placed her hands to her hips, closing the distance between them a little.
 “I think staying with you will be more fun if I always have to watch my back, so hear me now.”
-She held her hand to her chest to remind Lucas who he was dealing with.
+She held a hand to her chest to remind Lucas who he was dealing with.
 “From this point forward, you have my blessing to attack me whenever you want.”
 Her daring challenge made Lucas purse his lips, tilt his head back and question her mentality.
 “In fact, try to kill me if you can," Rio continued.
 "Do not bother telling me in advance because I want my heart to race.
 Feel free to stab me in the back, assault me in my sleep, try to assassinate the assassin.
 Do everything within your power and try to take me down.”

 “And what good would that do for me?”
 Lucas’ hand balled into a loose fist on its own, reluctant to take Rio up on her offer.